-Insulating glass (IG) comprises of two or more window panes separated by an insulating material like vacuum or gas.
+Insulating glass (IG) comprises two or more window panes separated by an insulating material like a vacuum or gas.

 This is a putty or glazing compound that holds the window glass in place and seals off external weather conditions.

-Window Grilles refer to decorative patterns on a window or door and consists of horizontal and/or vertical bars dividing larger sheets of glass into smaller window panes.
+Window Grilles refer to decorative patterns on a window or door and consist of horizontal and/or vertical bars dividing larger sheets of glass into smaller window panes.